ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 2437143136632 2437143136632
 ```
 Explanation:
-a = [5] : This creates a new pointer 'a' which points towards id of list-object '[ ]' containing an element '5'.
+a = (5,) : This creates a new pointer 'a' which points towards id of tuple-object '( )' containing an element '5'.
-list(a) : This creates a new list-object '[ ]' containg the elements of iterable-object towards which 'a' is pointing.
+tuple(a) : This creates a new tuple-object '( )' containg the elements of iterable-object towards which 'a' is pointing.
-b = list(a) : This creates a new pointer 'b' which points towards a list-object '[ ]' contaning the elements of iterable-object towards which 'a' is pointing.
+b = tuple(a) : This creates a new pointer 'b' which points towards a tuple-object '( )' contaning the elements of tuple-object towards which 'a' is pointing.
-Notice that 'a' and list(a) are not the same object, since list(a) creates a new list-object.
+Notice that 'a' and tuple(a) are the same object, since tuple(a) does not creates a new tuple-object.
 Hence the output.

 ```python